 The Extended Rural Cohort (ERC) stream is a collaborative initiative between the University of Melbourne and Monash University.
 It has been developed to provide training for students interested in practising medicine in a rural or regional location.

 The Melbourne Medical School will allocate approximately 25 applicants to the ERC stream.
 Students enrolled in this stream are allocated to the Rural Clinical School and will undertake their clinical education in hospitals and community-based practices within the Northern Victoria Regional Medical Education Network.
 This network brings together the clinical resources of Monash University and The University of Melbourne in northern Victoria.
 Preference may be given to applicants from northern Victoria, as well as applicants from other rural and regional locations.
 Domestic Commonwealth Supported and full fee applicants may be offered a place in the ERC stream of the MD course.
 International students are not eligible to apply for admission to the ERC stream.
-Further information is available at: FAQs for the Extended Rural Cohort.

 Four Week Rural Placement